A Gap Year in the UK

-The United Kingdom is a country filled with the busy cities of London and Manchester, the valleys and mountains of Wales, the lochs of Scotland, and the bar crawls of Northern Island.
-There is so much to do in the UK, you'll be thankful that everything is just a short distance away.
+The United Kingdom is a country filled with busy cities the likes of London, Edinburgh, and Manchester, the picturesque mountains and valleys of Wales, the lochs of Scotland, and the lush countryside and bar crawls of Northern Ireland.
+There's so much to do while backpacking in the UK that you'll be thankful everything is just a short distance away.

 Laahndon! *Ahem* Excuse me.
 London.
 Yes, quite.
 One of the finest cities in the world, packed with world famous attractions like Big Ben, the London Eye, Buckingham Palace, Tower Bridge, St Paul's Cathedral, and a whole host more.
 There's world-class shopping in Oxford Street and Covent Garden, the quirky markets at Camden and Spitalfields, and restaurants for all tastes wherever you go.
 This magnificent city should be on any gap year itinerary ever written.